S2-group/ICSME-2020-replication-package/README.md

 This replication package is structured as follows:

-- Performance benchmarking tools can be found in the `metrics` and `metrics-ff` folders.
+- Performance benchmarking tools can be found in the `metrics` and `metrics-ff` folders, for Chrome and Firefox respectively.
 The results can be found in `results`.
-The first results is the baseline situation.
+The first result is the baseline situation.
 - Analysis scripts and the raw data can be found in the `analyze` and `network` folders
 - User study results, the app used, the experiment guide given to participants, and the analysis scripts can be found in the `userstudy` and `userstudy-tools` folders